lemon07r/VellumForge2/README.md

 # VellumForge2

-**VellumForge2** is a highly configurable and easy to use open-source command-line tool for synthetically generating high-quality **Direct Preference Optimization (DPO)** datasets using Large Language Models (LLMs) written in Golang.
-It implements a hierarchical generation pipeline with optional LLM-as-a-Judge evaluation to create preference pairs suitable for fine-tuning language models.
+**VellumForge2** is a highly configurable, and easy to use open-source command-line tool for synthetically generating high-quality **Direct Preference Optimization (DPO)** datasets using Large Language Models (LLMs) written in Golang.
+It implements a high performance hierarchical generation pipeline with optional LLM-as-a-Judge evaluation to create preference pairs suitable for fine-tuning language models and supports checkpointing for session resumption.

 ## Key Features